Profile

 Recent Research Videos

-Full List of Research Videos >>
+Full List of Research Videos

-Tracking Changes and Measuring Contributions in Cooperative Systems Modeling
+Changes and Contributions in Cooperative Systems Modeling

-End-User Development for IoT
+End-User Development for Internet of Things (IoT)

 Engineering Adaptive UIs for Enterprise Applications